A. Administrative Structure

 The ArkeoGIS Board consists of an elected chairperson, the spokespersons of the ArkeoGIS Support Groups, and the ArkeoGIS database manager.
 The ArkeoGIS chairperson co-ordinates the Support Group activity and represents the ArkeoGIS.
 The chairperson is elected by ArkeoGIS contributors and scientists having a bona fide interest in the ArkeoGIS, who must register in advance with the database manager.
 Nominees for the office of ArkeoGIS chairperson need to be proposed before the elections by a proposer and seconder.
 The term of office of four years, re-election is possible.
 The ArkeoGIS Support Groups support the database manager.
 The spokespersons of the Support Groups are chosen by the groups themselves.
 Interested scientists are encouraged to join the Support Groups.
 The Vice-chairmanship of the board is rotated amongst the Support Group spokespersons.

-1. Data must consist of the original counts, not percentages or digitized data.
+1. Data must consist be original

 4. Unrestricted data are available for all uses, and are included in ArkeoGIS on various electronic sites.

 5. Restricted data may be used only by permission of the data originator.
 Appropriate and ethical use of restricted data is the responsibility of the data user.

 6. Restrictions on data will expire three years after they are submitted to ArkeoGIS.

 1. Can declare data unrestricted or restricted, but are strongly encouraged to provide data in unrestricted form so as to allow widespread use.

 2. Can ask to verify that data in the database are correct.
 In cases where the central database manually enter the data, the database should routinely return to the data originator a copy of the data, as they are entered in the database, for optional verification by the originator.